jdepetr1/final-project-python-pirates/README.md

 ![class diagram](assets/JBJ_ProgramDesign.jpg)
 * Classes
     * Card
-      * model class for creating a card with a valkue and suit, along with a pygame surface of the oject
+      * model class for creating a card with a value and suit, along with a pygame surface of the oject
     * Deck
       * Contains a list of 104 card objects (2 full decks of playing cards) to be helpful when implementing the controller
     * Player